jocamav/spring-vue/README.md

 }
 ```

-And include the list in HTML.
+And include the list in HTML under the input just created (yes...inside the current section).

 ```html
 <section class="main" v-show="todos.length">